bdaiinstitute/bosdyn_msgs/README.md

 ### Upload debian to GitHub

 You should now have a `.deb` file containing the `bosdyn_msgs` package.
 You need to upload that as a release to GitHub [here](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Please increment the version of the release.
 At some point we may consider automating this process but we don't have a formalized way of doing these precompilations yet.

+## Build package for ARM64

+If you want to build the package for ARM64 architecture in non ARM64 host system you can do so through a docker container.

+1. In order to create docker images on the development environment for a different architecture, first run the following commands:

+    ```
+    sudo apt-get install qemu binfmt-support qemu-user-static
+    sudo docker run --rm --privileged multiarch/qemu-user-static --reset -p yes
+    ```

+2. Build the docker image with with ARM64 target running Ubuntu 22.04 and ROS Humble.

+    ```
+    docker build -t bosdyn_msgs --platform linux/arm64/v8 -f Dockerfile .
+    ```

+3. Run the docker image

+    ```
+    docker run -it bosdyn_msgs /bin/bash
+    ```

+4. Inside the container follow the steps in **Create debian structure** section.

+5. Copy the generated `.deb` file from the container to the host machine